apito-io/website-v2/blog/2023-03-02-Choosing-the-Right-Node-CMS-A-Comparison-of-Gatsby-Next-Angular-apito-cms.md

 tags: [fahim]
 ---

 Node.js has become a popular choice for developing content management systems (CMS) due to its scalability, flexibility, and ease of use.
 There are several Node.js CMS options available, each with its own unique features and advantages.
-In this article, we'll compare Gatsby, Next.js, Angular, Apito.io, and GraphQL APIs and help you choose the right one for your project.
+In this article, we'll compare Gatsby, Next.js, Angular, Apito CMS, and GraphQL APIs and help you choose the right one for your project.

 ## Gatsby CMS